Murray Art Museum Albury: Programs

-The museum is a significant commissioner of new artworks by contemporary Australian artists, as well as supporting new commissions by arts writers, independent curators and partnerships with other cultural organisations locally and nationally.
+In its programming, Murray Art Museum Albury emphasises original, self-curated exhibitions, and actively supports the practice of established and emerging contemporary Australian artists.
+The museum is a significant commissioner of new artworks by Australian artists, and also supports new commissions by arts writers, independent curators and partnerships with other cultural organisations.

-Murray Art Museum Albury hosts a full suite of art education programs, workshops, and short courses for children and adults.
-These studio art programs are held year-round and take place in the education suite within the museum.
+The museum has a variety of spaces available for public events and programs, hosting a year-round program of exhibition openings, artist-led talks, field trips, tours, and workshops.
+Additionally, the museum hosts a commercial art education program in MAMA Studio, featuring short courses and workshops for adults and Art School and Art Camp for kids and teens.
+All programs are inspired by the current exhibitions and developed to further explore ideas and themes in the artwork.

-The museum is well utilised by school groups, preschools, and other education providers as a destination for tours, excursions and studio art sessions.
+In addition, a number of monthly clubs and weekly art talks are hosted by the museum, which support the community building aspects of the museum.
+This is further enhanced by the MAMA Members program, and the museum's volunteer program, which encourage deeper engagement.

-A range of monthly club meet ups are hosted at the museum, as well as exhibition openings, artist talks and art events linked to the exhibition program.
+The museum is an important cultural asset for the Albury-Wodonga community, and is well utilised by local school groups, preschools, and independent education providers as a destination for tours, excursions and studio art workshops.

 Philanthropy

 Murray Art Museum Albury is supported by an independent fundraising organisation, the MAMA Art Foundation.
 The Foundation is the primary supporter of the biennial National Photography Prize, as well as providing funds for the acquisition of new work for the permanent collection.